LCC-CIT/CS297-CourseMaterials/CapstoneProjectRequirements.md

 - Use a database

+- Include some kind of graphics such as images, videos or animations.

+- Include a feature requiring some custom (non-framework) code.

-- Use include authentication and authorization.
+- Include authentication and authorization.

+- Have an administrative page or other pages restricted for authorized users.

 - Have pages with user input forms.

-- Have an administrative page or other pages restricted for authorized users.

-- Be hosted on a server during development
+- Be hosted on a server during development.